rackerlabs/docs-cloud-monitoring/api-docs/release-notes/releases/cmv1.3.rst

 - Fixed writable date and time fields that were supposed to be immutable.

-- Fixed the DSL string escaping to allow you to specify special characters.
+- Fixed the DSL string escaping to enable you to specify special characters.
   See the following example:

    .. code::